Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Discussion

+A multi-proxy study by Bush et al. \cite{bush2025ecological} offers complementary evidence for the patterns we observe.
+They found that modern distributions of \textit{Dictyocaryum} in the northern Andes reflect long-term human influence, showing that contemporary palm locations can carry the signature of past activities.
+Their approach, using different methods and data sources, favours a combined explanation involving indirect human legacy and climate-driven fluctuations for the increased abundance of \textit{Dictyocaryum}.
+Their findings support our conclusion that palm clustering can mark areas where people once lived and worked intensively.
+The fact that independent approaches converge on this interpretation strengthens the case that human activity has shaped modern palm distributions across Andean and neotropical forests.
+Our spatial, remote-sensing–based findings fit well alongside their multi-proxy evidence, and we believe future studies that explicitly combine both approaches would help test causality more rigorously and assess how generalizable these patterns are across regions.

-The current palm distribution is the result of ecological processes that unfolded during the Pre-Columbian occupation of these sites.
+The current palm distribution is potentially the result of ecological processes that started during the Pre-Columbian occupation of these sites.
 The composition of the SNSM forest in areas without reported human presence indicates that palms are a key component of the floristic assemblage but their frequency in the vegetation is relatively low \cite{fortier_diversity_2024, Dechner2007}.
-Although short-term successional dynamics following forest disturbance are relatively well understood for lowland Amazonia \cite{Norden2015}---for instance, the dominance of early successional species depending on disturbance scale---such processes in Neotropical montane environments remain less studied.
-Our data suggest that patterns of certain plant frequencies that coincide with nearby archaeological sites are most likely the result of human agency rather than only forest regeneration dynamics.
-More research using plant proxies for plants such as phytoliths or environmental DNA extracted from archaeological deposits and soils from nearby areas is needed to understand these dynamics.
+Although short-term successional dynamics following forest disturbance are relatively well understood for lowland Amazonia \cite{Norden2015}---for instance, the dominance of early successional species depending on disturbance scale---such processes in neotropical montane environments remain less studied \cite{sales_potential_2022,bush2025ecological}.
+Our data suggest that patterns of certain plant frequencies coincide with nearby archaeological sites.
+Further research using archaeobotanical proxies---such as phytoliths, environmental DNA extracted from archaeological deposits and surrounding soils, ethnobotanical information, and experimental studies of palm responses to anthropogenically modified soils---is needed to clarify which human behaviours may have contributed to these patterns.
+The methodology developed here, especially in combination with the referred methods, provides a robust framework for detecting subtle ecological signatures of past human activity and can be applied to other neotropical and tropical environments to further refine our understanding of ancient landscape modification.